 With SCA, all payments can only go through if a two-factor authentication is completed correctly.
 Some transactions, however, are exempt from SCA.
 These include low-risk transactions, low-value transactions, recurring transactions, and when trusted beneficiaries are the receiver of funds.

 kevin. has robust security measures, which results in a secure online payment platform that businesses can use with the utmost confidence.

-When using open banking, there are steps customers can take to ensure their safety.
+There are steps customers can take to ensure open banking security.
 For example, the EU has its own regulatory body governing open banking, as may individual countries.
 Any third-party provider should be compliant with the regulations in the region or country in which the provider operates.

 Businesses should be knowledgeable in how any third-party provider in open banking works.
 When watching a demo of a provider, you’ll be able to see how the account linking process works.
 You should see an option that gives clear consent to link your account and enable open banking.

 In some cases, the customer may be redirected to your bank website, logging in with your information there.
-Other times, the customer receives a separate authorisation notification request and can then authorise a payment on a different device or platform.
+Other times, the customer receives a separate authorization notification request and can then authorize a payment on a different device or platform.

 It is important to note that it is up to each bank to ensure security.
 If money is stolen, it must be returned to the customer by the bank.

 What are the security risks of Open Banking?